The Sinking of the Titanic – Facts For Kids:

 Who was the youngest survivor of the Titanic?

 Millvina Dean was just 2 months and 13 days old when she travelled aboard the Titanic.
-Millvina, her mother and brother made it to safety on a lifeboat.
+Millvina, her mother and her brother made it to safety on a lifeboat.
 She was also the longest living survivor of the tragedy – living to tell her tale of survival until 2009 when she died at 97 years old.

 How far down did the Titanic sink?